Kim Craig: Physical appearance

 Kim is often portrayed as lazy, rude and accident-prone.
 She is often seen lying down most of the time, shopping, escaping or snacking.

 Kim often wears short T-shirts which allow her belly to show.
 Her fashion choices change frequently, at some points she wears comfortable clothing (e.g. baggy pants and a sweatshirt) and the rest of the time obsesses over herself in the mirror and talks about the latest fashion trends, which don't usually flatter her.
 Kim has long brown hair and a fringe and always wears make-up.
 Kim smokes and can be seen in the pantry of their Fountain Lakes Home, scouring it for food (usually which Sharon ends up taking and Kim reacts).

 Kim is also seen reading Australian magazines such as New Idea and Famous.

 Personal outlook

-Kim's outlook on herself appears to vary.
-Kath called Kim a “Stupid Girl”.
+Kim's outlook on herself appears to occasionally vary, but she is mostly characterized as very arrogant and stuck up.
+Kath often calls Kim a “Stupid Girl”.
 She has called herself a "Yummy Mummy!" and most of the time she refers to herself as a "horn-bag" and says that people would kill to be with "this" (referring to herself).
+She loves to refer to herself as a "trophy wife" and has tried to use her looks to get Brett promoted on multiple occasions, calling herself "his biggest asset and secret weapon".

 However at other points in Kath & Kim she appears to be very unhappy with herself and self-conscious of her weight.
 This attitude contrasts with that of her mother, Kath, who is happy with her outward appearance and calls herself "high maintenance".
-Kim, like her mother, is currently unemployed and has a hard time trying to search for a job - let alone keep one, as illustrated by her constant hiring and firings from the call center.
+Kim remains mostly unemployed and puts in little effort in getting a job - let alone keep one, as illustrated by her constant hiring and firings from the call center.
 In the episode "The Moon", Kim's astrological sign is revealed to be Scorpio.